Are you interested in learning American Sign Language (ASL)? Do you know others who are interested? There are many reasons to learn ASL:

 Earn the American Sign Language Basic Certificate in just two semesters by:

 - Completing American Sign Language, Level 1 and passing the post-class assessment.
-(If you have previously taken a sign language class and you are not sure at which Level you should begin, register for Level I or Level 2, attend the first class and take the assessment that is given the first day.
-If you pass the assessment, and after attending the first class, feel that it is too basic for you (Level I) or too advanced for you (Level 2), talk with the instructor, and he/she will help you decide if you should transfer to a different Level.
-Keep in mind that you will not be eligible for an ASL Basic Certificate if you do not complete both Levels.)
+“Completing” means to meet the attendance requirement and complete the assignments for the course.
+If you have previously taken a sign language class and you are not sure at which Level you should begin, register for Level 2, attend the first class and take the assessment that is given the first day.
+If you pass the assessment, and after attending the first class feel that it is too basic for you or too advanced for you, talk with the instructor, and he/she will help you decide if you should transfer to a different Level.
+Keep in mind that you will not be eligible for the ASL Basic Certificate if you do not complete both Levels 1 and 2.

 Earn the American Sign Language Advanced Certificate in just two semesters by: